 Patients involvement, patients' satisfaction and patients access to healthcare is the most significant puzzle to solve among the patients centred care demands by healthcare providers.
-As a healthcare provider the three element identified by Sidani and Fox in (2014) should be a guide towards achieving the goal of PCC.
-The health of every patient guarantees the patient's safety if the health
+As a healthcare provider the three element identified by Sidani and Fox in 2014 should be a guide towards achieving the goal of PCC.
+It should be agreed upon that the health of every patient guarantees the patient's safety if the health is properly considered by all healthcare providers.
+Patients safety as described by WHO, is "the absence of preventable harm to a patient during the process of healthcare" (WHO, 2008).
+Brasaite et al., (2015) also gave their opinions about patient health and safety as a freedom from accidental injuries orienting from the healthcare procedures.

 Many people have different views about patients centred care, patient health and patient safety even as a healthcare provider.
-Meanwhile, others such as Emanuel et al, (2008) have different opinion about patient health and safety.
+Meanwhile, others such as Emanuel et al, 2008 have different opinion about patient health and safety.
 In their research, they concluded that the "the existing patient safety and health definition seemed to vary and whether patient safety is a way of doing things, a discipline or an attribute?
 According to Emanuel et al. (2008), patient safety is "Patient safety is a discipline in the health care sector that applies safety science methods toward the goal of achieving a trustworthy system of health care delivery."